 Before the party, consider sharing your food preferences with your host.
-If you are very strict low-carb, you host may appreciate some advanced notice so he or she can accommodate your needs.
+If you are very strict low-carb, i.e. on a keto diet, you host may appreciate some advanced notice so he or she can accommodate your needs.

 Have an excuse ready if you think you might need it. (“I have been having some stomach issues, so I am experimenting with eliminating sugar/bread/potatoes/etc…”).
 Any mention of stomach issues usually silences all inquiries.

 Take the edge off your hunger at home

 Eat a fatty snack before you leave for the party.
 Nuts, olives, or cheese are all good choices.
 This takes the edge off your hunger and makes it easier to resist starchy hors d’oeuvres and dinner rolls.
 Check out our low-carb snack guide.

 Remember, this is only one meal.
 Some people choose to eat more liberally when dining at a friend’s home.
 Perhaps you elect to enjoy the crispy coating on the fried chicken that is served– a relatively small indulgence.

 That said, feel free to pass on the breadbasket and avoid putting starch on your plate.
 If your meal is presented with a starch, do not hesitate to leave it untouched.